 On-campus and off-site galleries, such as the Foster Gallery and Glassell Gallery, offer robust program calendars and exhibit the work of local and national artists.
 These galleries provide opportunities for students to exhibit their own work.
 Students also have access to LSU’s Digital Media Center, a 100,000-square-foot building that is home to Electronic Arts and the Center for Computation and Technology, which features a state-of-the-art 4K or Ultra HD theater.

 Beyond the studio, networking opportunities with fellow students, faculty, alumni, and professionals abound through the School of Art’s many student organizations.
-School of Art students have a myriad of opportunities to travel and study abroad, including programs in Ireland, Florence, London, and New York.
+Students have a myriad of opportunities to travel and study abroad, including programs in Ireland, Florence, London, and New York.